NotePlan/plugins/jgclark.Summaries/README.md

 Note: if you specifiy any of the settings that take hashtags or mentions, then _only those ones will be used_.
 E.g. `{... "progressYesNo":"#read,#pray,#exercise", ...}` will not use any of the usual '#hashtags or count' or '@mentions to count', but only show Yes/No for each of those 3 tags.

 ### Calling by x-callback
-This is similar to the method above: create a JSON version of "key":"value" pairs for parameters that are different from the normal saved settings, and then prefix with the string `noteplan://x-callback-url/runPlugin?pluginID=jgclark.Summaries&command=progressUpdate&arg0=`
+This is similar to the Template above: create a JSON version of "key":"value" pairs for parameters that are different from the normal saved settings, and then prefix with the string `noteplan://x-callback-url/runPlugin?pluginID=jgclark.Summaries&command=progressUpdate&arg0=`

 For example:
 ```